Hispanic Heritage Month brings us together to reflect on our past, celebrate our present, and build for our future.

 Our Courageous Leader

-We salute our courageous and transformational leader, Evelyn Delgado, for her dedication to our team, the organization, and its programs, and to young adults statewide.
+We honor our visionary leader, Evelyn Delgado, for her outstanding dedication to our team, organization, programs, and to advancing youth health initiatives statewide.

 Evelyn recently expanded her leadership role as CEO of the newly merged Healthy Futures of Texas, which now includes Ntarupt and Texas Campaign to Reduce Unintended Pregnancy in Teens.
-She recently received the Grantmakers In Health’s (GIH) 2022 Andy Hyman Award for Advocacy.
-Evelyn also serves as the chair of the Texas Women’s Healthcare Coalition and represents the interests of women of color through her work with the Improving Maternal Health’s Steering Committee and Advocacy Workgroup, the Texas Collaborative for Healthy Mothers and Babies’ Community Committee, and Race Equity Workgroup, and the Bexar Coalition Workgroup.
-She is also a public member of the American College of Obstetricians and Gynecologists District XI Council.
+Her leadership excellence was recently acknowledged with Grantmakers In Health’s (GIH) 2022 Andy Hyman Award for Advocacy.
+Evelyn currently chairs the Texas Women’s Healthcare Coalition and contributes her expertise to numerous healthcare initiatives including the Improving Maternal Health’s Steering Committee, the Texas Collaborative for Healthy Mothers and Babies, and the Bexar Coalition Workgroup.
+She also serves as a public member of the American College of Obstetricians and Gynecologists District XI Council.